GA-SF-ADI/adi-2-resources/week-10-cs-concepts/47-tuesday-sorts/breadth-first-search/readme.md

 - Node H exists with value 8.
 It has no children.
 - Node G exists with value 7.
 It has no children.
 - Node F exists with value 6.
 It has no children.
 - Node E exists with value 5.
-It has one child, the child is Node H.
+It has one child, left Node H.
 - Node D exists with value 4.
 It has no children.
 - Node C exists with value 3.
-It has two children, Node F and Node G.
+It has two children, left Node F and right Node G.
 - Node B exists with value 2.
-It has two children, Node D and Node E.
+It has two children, left Node D and right Node E.
 - Node A exists with value 1.
-It has two children, Node B and Node C. This node is the **root** of the tree.
+It has two children, left Node B and right Node C. This node is the **root** of the tree.

 > Check: Take 5 minutes and draw this tree structure out using whiteboards, paper, visual diagrams or text editors.